Soft Sourdough Dinner Rolls

 Let's go over the steps needed to make these amazingly soft sourdough dinner rolls.

-Step 1: This recipe calls for active sourdough starter so you will need to have your starter active and bubbly when you go to mix the dough.
+Step 1: This recipe calls for an active sourdough starter, so you will need to have it bubbly and ready when you mix the dough.
 I feed my starter the night before I want to make the rolls.

 NOTE: The dough is ready to shape when it has risen by about 50%.
-Adjust the rising time according to the temperature of your kitchen.
+Adjust the rise time based on your kitchen's temperature.

 Step 4: Turn the dough out onto a lightly floured surface and divide the dough into 12 equal pieces.
 Each piece should weigh approximately 65g using a kitchen scale.

-TIP: If you don't have a kitchen scale, gently press the dough into a rectangular shape and use your best judgement to cut into even portions.
+TIP: If you don't have a kitchen scale, gently press the dough into a rectangle and use your best judgment to cut it into even portions.

 Shape each piece into a ball by gathering up the sides and pinching them together.

-Turn the dough over so that the seam side is down on the work surface and gently form a smooth ball.
+Turn the dough over so the seam side is down on the work surface, then gently form a smooth ball.

 Place the dough balls into a lightly greased, glass baking dish.
 Cover the rolls with a kitchen towel and allow them to rise at room temperature for 3-4 hours.

-TIP: If you'd like to prepare the dough and bake the rolls at a later time, shape the rolls, cover the dish with plastic and keep in the fridge for up to 36 hours.
-When ready to bake, allow them to have the second rise at room temperature until puffy and proceed with baking.
+TIP: If you'd like to prepare the dough and bake the rolls later, shape the rolls, cover the dish with plastic wrap, and refrigerate for up to 36 hours.
+When ready to bake, allow them to rise a second time at room temperature until puffy, then bake.

 The picture below shows the rolls when they are first shaped on the left, and after they have risen for 3 hours on the right.

-Step 5: Bake the rolls in a 375ยฐF (204ยฐC) for 25-30 minutes.
-The top of the rolls should be light golden brown and a digital thermometer inserted in the center should read at least 190ยฐF (88ยฐC).
+Step 5: Bake the rolls in a 375°F (204°C) oven for 25-30 minutes.
+The top of the rolls should be light golden brown, and a digital thermometer inserted in the center should read at least 190°F (88°C).

 Brush the tops with melted butter after they come out of the oven.
 Carefully remove the rolls from the baking dish and serve hot!

-- kitchen temperature: It's very important to take the ambient temperature of your kitchen into account when working with sourdough.
-Our recipes are tested in a kitchen that is 68ยฐF (20ยฐC).
-If your kitchen is warmer, you will need to reduce your rising time in the first and second rise to avoid over-proving the dough.
+Kitchen temperature: It's very important to take your kitchen's ambient temperature into account when working with sourdough.
+Our recipes are tested in a kitchen that is 68°F (20°C).
+If your kitchen is warmer, you will need to reduce the first and second rise times to avoid over-proving the dough.

-- baking dish: Baking the rolls in a glass baking dish gave us the softest rolls.
-They can be baked in a 9" x 13" metal tin but you will need to bake them at 400ยฐF (204ยฐC) for less time.
-Check on the rolls around 22-25 minutes to make sure they don't over-bake.
+baking dish: Baking the rolls in a glass baking dish gave us the softest rolls.
+They can be baked in a 9" x 13" metal tin, but you will need to bake them at 400°F (204°C) for less ti

 - Store the baked dinner rolls in a bread bag or wrapped in a tea towel at room temperature for up to 3 days.